KendallDoesCoding/tap-for-a-surprise/README.md

 # FAQ (Frequently Asked Questions)

-- Is there a limit of times you can "Tap To Win A Prize"
+- Is there a limit of times you can "Tap To Win A Prize"?
-  - No, you can tap as many times as of want, but it will take a LONG LONG time to win any prize, if your unlucky, but if you got dedication, you will win a prize :)
+  - No, you can tap as many times as of want, but it will take a LONG LONG time to win any prize, if your unlucky, but if you got dedication, you will win a prize :).